-- 11.01 Schedule for Patrol Officers.
-(See Attached Memorandum of Understanding One Year Contract Extension and Traffic Suppot Specialists Item #4) - A. Regular Schedule.
-The normal daily schedule and days off for officers assigned to the Patrol Section shall be as follows: The Patrol Section shall be divided into two (2) twelve and one-half (12 1⁄2) hour watches.
+- 11.01 Schedule for Patrol Officers. - A. Regular Schedule.
+The normal daily schedule and days off for Officers assigned to the Patrol Section shall be as follows: The Patrol Section shall be divided into two (2) twelve and one-half (12 1⁄2) hour watches.
 First Watch shall work 0500 to 1730 hours.
 Second Watch shall work 1700 to 0530 hours.
 This includes twelve and one-half (121⁄2) hours of work after the start of the watch including two (2) mealtimes and two (2) rest periods.
 The two (2) mealtimes shall be provided for during the normal workday and they shall be for a period of thirty (30) minutes each.
 In addition, there shall be one (1) fifteen (15) minute rest period before and one (1) fifteen (15) minute rest period after mealtime provided for in the normal workday.